 The Refrigeration Cycle in a Mini-Split

 The basic concept of any mini-split system is the refrigeration cycle.
-That’s what it uses to move heat from one place to another.
+These systems work via heat transfer, meaning they take heat from one area and move it to another.

 What Do Mini-Splits Require Electricity For?